webcrazyman/React-GraphQL-Boilerplate/README.md

 ## Overview

-This is the McKendri-Phillips' 2018 GraphQL SPA boilerplate.
+This is the McKendrie-Phillips' 2018 GraphQL SPA boilerplate.
 Out of the box support for `build` and `production` scripts.

 ## Usage